patriciatran/recipes/software/R/renv/README.md

    ```

 > [!NOTE]
 > The console is the box where you can type commands interactively.
 This is not the same as typing this in the saved R file containing your code.
-More information here [here](https://docs.posit.co/ide/user/ide/guide/code/console.html)
+More information [here](https://docs.posit.co/ide/user/ide/guide/code/console.html)

 2. **Initialize version tracking.**
    **Make sure you run this command in the R project folder with the scripts that you want to use.**